truenas/documentation/content/References/ZFSPrimer.md

 ZFS has direct access to disks and bundles multiple read and write requests into transactions.
 Most file systems cannot do this, as they only have access to disk blocks.
 A transaction either completes or fails, meaning there are never [write-holes](https://blogs.oracle.com/bonwick/raid-z).
-A *write-hole* is a failure of the traditional parity RAID that applies to any stripe plus parity RAID layout like RAID4, RAID5, etc.
+A *write-hole* is a traditional parity RAID failure that applies to any stripe plus parity RAID layout like RAID4, RAID5, etc.

-A file system checker utility is not necessary.
+With ZFS, you do not need file system checker utilities.
-Because of the transactional design, as you add more storage capacity, it becomes immediately available for writes.
+Because of the transactional design, any storage capacity you add immediately becomes available for writes.
 To re-balance the data, one can copy it to rewrite the existing data across all available disks.
 As a 128-bit file system, the maximum file system or file size is 16 exabytes.

 ### ZFS Self-Healing File System

-ZFS is designed as a self-healing file system.
+ZFS is a self-healing file system.
-As ZFS writes data, it creates a checksum for each disk block it writes.
+As ZFS writes data, it creates a checksum for each disk block.
-As ZFS reads data, it validates the checksum for each disk block it reads.
+As ZFS reads data, it validates the checksum for each disk block.
-Media errors or bit rot can cause data to change, and the checksum no longer matches.
+Media errors or bit rot can change data and cause unmatched checksums.
 When ZFS identifies a disk block checksum error on a pool that is mirrored or uses RAIDZ, it replaces the corrupted data with the correct data.
-Since some disk blocks are rarely read, schedule regular scrubs so that ZFS can read all of the data blocks to validate their checksums and correct any corrupted blocks.
+Since ZFS rarely reads some disk blocks, you should schedule regular scrubs so that ZFS can read all the data blocks to validate their checksums and correct any corrupted blocks.
 While providing redundancy and data correction requires multiple disks, ZFS still provides data corruption detection to a system with one disk.
 TrueNAS automatically schedules a monthly scrub for each ZFS pool.
 Checking scrub results provides an early indication of potential disk problems.